-3. Mr. K.Narasimha Mallikarjunan arjunkambaraj@tce.edu
+2. Dr.K.Sundarakantham kskcse@tce.edu

 14CS430 DESIGN AND ANALYSIS OF ALGORITHMS

 This subject introduces students to the design and analysis of algorithms.
 On completion of this course students will be able to:

 - i) Demonstrate familiarity with major algorithms - ii) Determine the asymptotic time complexity of algorithms - iii) Construct efficient algorithms for solving engineering problems by using appropriate algorithm design paradigms and data structures.